h4lr/cbz-to-kindle-converter-manga/README.md

 That’s it—no fuss, no manual file juggling.
 Your manga is now ready to read on your Kindle, in glorious right-to-left format and perfect quality.

 ---

-Next up: tips and tricks to get the absolute **best reading experience** on your Kindle.